74Thirsty/gitHelper/README.md

 * **Repository directory management** – review the active workspace, switch to a different folder, or create it on the fly with automatic validation and recovery when paths are invalid.
 * **Repository overview** – quickly list all Git repositories that live under the configured workspace.
+* **Git repository workflow** – select or initialise projects, stage files, craft commits, and push/pull with upstream tracking prompts.
 * **SSH key concierge** – generate fresh Ed25519 keys, import existing keys into `~/.ssh`, and optionally register them with the local `ssh-agent`, all with detailed success and error messaging.

 The interface is implemented as a first-class Python package (`git_helper`) making it easy to install with `pip`, script against, or extend.
 Rich inline documentation and modular components keep future maintenance approachable.

+> Pro tip: type `?` or `help` on any screen to open a contextual help panel summarising available shortcuts and actions.

 ## Neon Git Cockpit (Terminal UI)